Battle of Coral–Balmoral: First attack on FSB Balmoral, 26 May 1968

 With 3 RAR achieving limited results in AO Manly, MacDonald suggested that Dunstan establish the battalion in a new location east of Route 16 in order to locate and destroy the PAVN/VC bases suspected to be in the area.
 3 RAR subsequently occupied FSB Balmoral in AO Newport, 4.5 km north of Coral, on 24 May in the hope of provoking another battle.
 Shelton was keen to avoid the mistakes that had been made during the earlier occupation of FSB Coral however, and he sent two companies forward on foot to occupy the new fire support base while the battalion tactical headquarters accompanied them in APCs.
-During the insertion there were a number of contacts between the Australians and PAVN, with at least one PAVN soldier being killed.
+During the insertion there were contacts between the Australians and PAVN, with at least one PAVN soldier being killed.
 Yet with B and D Companies securing the landing zone, the remainder of 3 RAR was inserted by helicopter from FSB Coogee in the late afternoon.
 FSB Balmoral would be developed as a battalion defensive position only, and 161st Battery RNZA was subsequently flown to FSB Coral, in order to concentrate all of the artillery in that location from where they would be able to cover the whole of the new AO.
 Meanwhile, the PAVN had been caught by surprise and, with no time prepare an attack, they were unable to respond on the first evening.
 Regardless, 3 RAR worked quickly to establish their defensive position, digging in and laying wire and claymore mines.

 On 25 May, 3 RAR began local defensive and familiarisation patrols.
 Four Centurion tanks from 2 Troop, C Squadron were ordered to redeploy to FSB Balmoral to bolster the defences, escorted by two infantry platoons from B Company, 1 RAR under Captain Bob Hennessy.
 En route, the PAVN engaged the Australian infantry from a series of bunkers, pinning them down with machine-gun fire at close range.
 In response the Australian tanks moved forward, suppressing the bunkers with canister rounds while the infantry was extracted.
 The Australians had struck the edge of a large, defended base camp estimated at company-size, however under orders to continue to Balmoral before nightfall, they broke contact.
 The column subsequently arrived at FSB Balmoral without further incident at 15:30 and B Company, 1 RAR then returned to FSB Coral by helicopter.
 At least two PAVN were killed in the encounter, while one Australian was wounded.
 Although a relatively minor action, the tanks had been decisive and the engagement was early proof of their effectiveness in co-operation with the infantry.
 Meanwhile, the PAVN commander was no longer able to tolerate the Australian encroachment into his base areas, and with FSB Balmoral located just 1500 m away, he subsequently tasked the 165th Regiment, commanded by Phan Viet Dong, to attack Balmoral.
 That evening tracer rounds, shots and lights again alerted the defenders of an impending attack.